'We are going to change the industry going forward', says CEO Marwan Lutfi

 Despite reservation during the initial stages, banks are now praising the bureau.
 Emirates NBD senior executive vice-president Suvo Sarkar says it has filled “a critical gap” in the UAE’s banking environment.

-“The bureau provides more clarity on customer exposures and their financial behavior patterns, thus allowing banks to make more informed credit decisions,” he says.
+“The bureau provides more clarity on customer exposures and their financial behaviour patterns, thus allowing banks to make more informed credit decisions,” he says.

 Noor Bank’s business head of consumer finance, Waleed Barhaji, says the enhanced transparency is also benefiting consumers.
 “Consumers will be protected against the temptation of over extending themselves in terms of debt accumulated,” he says.